-President: Devin Zysling Craven, Rheonix, Inc.
+Member: Devin Zysling Craven, iFyber

-Aubrey is a DICC parent and board member since 2019.
+Aubrey is a DICC parent and has been a board member since 2019.
 Aubrey’s husband was born and raised in Ithaca, and Ithaca has long felt like home.
 Aubrey has a BFA in sculpture, a MA in Art and Art Education, and a JD.
 Before becoming an attorney, Aubrey was a teacher in Colorado, New York City, and Ithaca.
 Aubrey is grateful for the dedicated educators and staff members at DICC and aims to support the center in its mission to provide rich curricular opportunities that foster social-emotional development for all children.